Starter ProUpdated May 18, 2026

 • allowing users to disconnect their only login method

-• returning overly specific auth errors
+• returning overly specific authentication errors

 Decision guideLink to section

-Use Starter Pro auth when:
+Use Starter Pro auth when auth becomes real

 • real users need accounts